unicolas/unicolas.github.io/src/lib/posts/2023-10-13-oop-classes-as-data-constructors.md

 That is, a function that takes a bool and gives you back another bool.
 Here we pattern-match against the argument to determine if it was constructed by means of `True` or `False` and produce a new value accordingly: if the argument was constructed using `True` we know we encoded a _true_ whose negation is _false_ and the constructor encoding this value is `False`.
 On the contrary, if the argument was constructed using `False` we have the other way round.

-Now, let's see booleans implemeted in Smalltalk[^1]:
+Now, let's see booleans implemented in Smalltalk[^1]:

 ```smalltalk
 Class {